Very Simple Accordion In Pure Javascript (Free Download)

 accordize(TARGET, true), that’s all.

-All right, let us go into a little more detail in this section, for you guys who want to “deep customize” the accordion.
+All right, let us go into more details in this section, for you guys who want to learn more and “deep customize” the accordion.

 THE JAVASCRIPT